List of YuYu Hakusho characters: Tsukihito Amanuma/Game Master

-Sadao Makihara / Gourmet
+Sadao Makihara/Gourmet

 Sadao Makihara (巻原 定男, Makihara Sadao), also known as Gourmet (Gurume), is a human and one of Sensui's comrades.
-His ability, Gourmet, allows him to eat other beings and gain their powers as his own.
+His ability, Gourmet, allows him to eat other beings and take their powers as his own.
 At some point, he devoured Shigeru Murota and the regenerating head of Elder Toguro, but the immortal demon ended up taking over Makihara's body.
 Thus, he can absorb abilities, read minds, and regenerate.
-Kurama first chops Makihara's head in half then captures him/Toguro in a parasitic tree that casts illusions and because of Toguro's immortality and evil nature, he is stuck fighting Kurama's illusion for eternity.
+Kurama first chops Makihara's head in half, then captures him/Elder Toguro in a parasitic tree that casts illusions.
+Due to Elder Toguro's immortality and evil nature, he is stuck fighting Kurama's illusion for eternity.

 Demon Plane

 Yomi

-Yomi (黄泉) is the newest of the three demon kings vying for control of the Demon Plane.
+Yomi (黄泉) is the youngest of the three demon kings vying for control of the Demon Plane.
 He was Kurama's second-in-command as a bandit working to build a nation.
 Yomi was reckless and brash, and Kurama sent an assassin who blinded him before fleeing.
-Kurama then left for the Human World and Mukuro and Raizen rose to power.
+Kurama then left for the Human World and Mukuro, and Raizen rose to power.
 Having equaled them in power and with Raizen dying, Yomi plans to take over both the Demon Plane and the Human World.
 He calls Kurama to aid him and threatens his human family to get him to stay.
 After Yusuke proposes the Demon Plane Unification Tournament, Yomi is forced to accept and announce the dissolution of his nation.
 However, this is initially a bluff until his fighting spirit is roused and he abandons his plans.
-In the tournament he defeats his young son Shura (修羅) and Yusuke, before losing to someone else.
+In the tournament he defeats his young son Shura (修羅) and Yusuke, before losing to Kokō.